 Judge Dredd.
 You'd be surprised how many people find the idea of the Judge system appealing and miss the strip's satire altogether.

-Some of that has to do with the concepts that Waid and Ross came up with being popular enough with writers that they were made canon.
-A few characters like Irey West, Jakeem Thunder and the female Judomaster ended up crossing over into the DCU, while Cyborg temporarily got his golden skin and Roy Harper became Red Arrow.
+Some of that has to do with the concepts that Waid and Ross came up with being popular enough with writers that they were madecanon.
+A few characters like Irey West, Jakeem Thunder and the female Judomaster ended up crossing over into the DCU, while Cyborg temporarily got his golden skin, Roy Harper became Red Arrow, and Wonder Woman got her sword, shield, and willingness to use lethal force (for a time she even was paired with Superman).
 Seeing as how those characters were generally not shown to be outright asses though, it's somewhat understandable.

-It got to the point that Magog, who existed exclusively as a self-righteous Take That aimed at 90's antiheroes (Cable in particularly), was given his own book that played his over-the-top attempts at badassery straight.
+It got to the point that Magog, who existed exclusively as a self-righteous Take That! aimed at 90's antiheroes (Cable in particular), was given his own book that played his over-the-top attempts at badassery straight.
 The title itself was cancelled pretty quickly and Magog ended up being killed off shortly after it ended.